onera/Cassiopee/Post/doc/source/Post_IBM.rst

     :type Sref: float or None
     :param famZones: name of familys for which IBM data is extracted
     :type famZones: list of strings or None
+    :return: tree with the solution at the IB and the viscous and pressure loads

     *Example of use:*

     * `Computes the viscous and pressure forces on an IB (pyTree) <Examples/Post/loadsPT.py>`_: